ghimiremukesh/HJI_VI/README.md

 ## Imperfect Information Differential Game
 This branch deals with modeling the interaction between two vehicles as incomplete information differential game.
-Each agent has a belief of the other agent's parameter ($$\theta$$), which encodes the agressiveness of the agent.
+Each agent has a belief of the other agent's parameter ($\theta$), which encodes the agressiveness of the agent.

 ## Generating Trajectory